Basic Policy of Establishing Internal Control Systems

 7. Matters related to the independence from Directors of employees assisting the duties of Audit and Supervisory Board Members

-(1) Personnel changes, appraisals, and disciplinary actions regarding employees of the Internal Audit Office shall be subject to the prior consent of the Audit and Supervisory Board Members.
+Personnel changes, performance evaluations, and disciplinary actions against employees of the Internal Audit Department shall be subject to the prior consent of the Corporate Auditor.

 8. Matters related to ensuring the effectiveness of instructions given by Audit and Supervisory Board Members to the employees assisting in the Audit and Supervisory Board Members' duties